 Across our beautiful campus, we focus on creating opportunities that bring us together as a community.

 Every fall, we invite our neighbors to help start the school year with our much-anticipated Carnival, where alumni, friends, and families celebrate and play together.

 Among our activities open to the broader community are: winter tours and Open House for prospective families and Epiphany Parent Council-sponsored lectures.

 We also offer Fall and Spring coffees, Grandparents and Special Friends Teas and performances; an annual book fair, and many opportunities to be involved in the classroom, school clubs, or as a volunteer.

-Campus life includes leadership opportunities for students to have a voice, learn poise, and become active in engaging their peers through Student Council, school performances, and being Head of School for the day.
+Campus life includes many leadership opportunities for students to have a voice, learn poise, and become active in engaging their peers, including through school performances and being Head of School for the day.